danielchen26/OptimShortestPaths.jl/examples/supply_chain/DASHBOARD.md

 ![Optimal Flows](figures/optimal_flows.png)

 **Key Insights**:
-- Customers are colored by their assigned factory
+- Customers are colored by their assigned factory (Factory 2 supplies the dominant cluster in this seeded run)
 - Edge thickness indicates usage frequency
 - Most traffic flows through Warehouse 2 and DC 3
 - Factory 2 serves the majority of customers (cost-optimal)